Infection Control for Prostate Biopsies: Before, During, and After the Procedure

 Properly handle gel and probe covers after the procedure:

-After the procedure, healthcare workers should take care to examine and dispose of the transducer cover in an appropriate container, while cleaning it of any remaining material that might still be present (i.e. remaining gel, visible soil, bioburden, debris, biological matter, etc.) 12 These extra steps can help to ensure the safety of both patients and staff, while helping to ensure a sterile and infection-free environment for future procedures.
+After the procedure, healthcare workers should take care to examine and dispose of the transducer cover in an appropriate container, while cleaning the transducer of any remaining material that might still be present (i.e. remaining gel, visible soil, bioburden, debris, biological matter, etc.) 12 These extra steps can help to ensure the safety of both patients and staff, while helping to ensure an infection-free environment for future procedures.

 610 1338 ULTRA ASTRA TEE Model With Goggles SmClean and disinfect reusable equipment: